The Amazon Ring Tale

 While having a coffee ready to go at the perfect moment is convenient – smart buildings are energy efficient.
 That is, they save energy.
 And when used properly, smart buildings can save a lot of energy.
 And that’s really important.
 Like saving the planet important.

 Same applies to smart highways and smart cities – smart anything really.
 It’s the core reason why our governments are so worried about getting 5G rolled out on time.
-It’s not because they want you to be able to view the latest series of Stranger Things seamlessly, it’s because the super bandwidth and low latency is absolutely key to their plans to increase infrastructure energy efficiency within their borders.
+It’s not because they want you to be able to view the latest series of Stranger Things seamlessly, it’s because the super bandwidth and low latency are absolutely keys to their plans to increase infrastructure energy efficiency within their borders.

 Anyway, I digress… what can we do to make these devices more secure?